 How to Foam Roll

-It is better to be too soft than too hard.
-It might feel tender as you roll through the tissue, but it should not be agonizing.
-Give each area of tightness a few passes up and down, move onto the next one, and then finish off by giving the entire length of your muscle a pass over.
+It is better to start too soft than too hard.
+Your muscles might feel tender as you roll through the tissue but it should not be agonizing.
+Give each area of tightness a few passes up and down, move onto the next one.
+Finish off by giving the entire length of the muscle a pass over.

-With each pass through the muscle group, you can then work deeper into the tissue for more release.
+With each pass through a muscle group, work deeper into the tissue for more release.
 It is very possible to find several trigger points throughout your body.
-When you hit a spot that’s especially painful or tight, pause here and try to relax.
-Give it time and the muscle should release—anywhere from 5-30 seconds.
+When you hit a spot that’s especially painful or tight, pause (anywhere from 5-30 seconds) and relax.
+You should feel the muscle release—.
 It is this release that you experience that will keep bringing you back to foam rolling.
-Thus, the beginning to the love/hate relationship.

 For more precise areas, try a tennis ball or racquetball.
 As you get to know your body and how it responds to foam rolling, you may go shorter or longer as needed.